W.R. Thompson Jr

 WeCan{Code}IT Shopping Center

-The Parking Lot
+The Parking

 Shared Parking Lot of WeCan{Code}IT

-Turkey Hill Gas and Mini Mart
+Turkey Hill Gas Station

 Fueling Station Across Dodrige Street.